Floyds Alpine Odyssey

 Flap Lever Options

 To your left is a black handled flap lever that should be adjusted fairly frequently to optimise your flight.
+The original controls were L, T2 T1, A 0, -1, -2 they have now been replaced by L, 6, 5, 4, 3, 2, 1 which has adds an extra cruise speed.

 Flap controls

-L – Landing configuration (high drag)
+L = Landing configuration (high drag)

-T2 – Thermalling, best climb rate
+6 = Thermalling, best climb rate

--1 – Medium cruise speed
+2 – Medium cruise speed

--2 – High cruise speed
+1 – Highest cruise speed

 Altitude & Speed